 Swim & Snorkel

 And, snorkeling isn’t just for exploring the underwater tropics!
-You need to add snorkeling to our list of things to do on Mackinac Island.
+In fact, we even should add snorkeling to our list of things to do on Mackinac Island.
 We learned that water loving visitors can explore the mysterious underwater caves of the Rock Maze just off of the island.

 Self-Guided Walking Garden Tour

-Travel Pro Tip: Want to take amazing photos using your cellphone?
-Read Smartphone Photography Tips for Beginners
+✰ OUTSIDER PRO TIP ✰ Learn how to take amazing photos using your cellphone!
+Read our Smartphone Photography Tips for Beginners

-If you enjoy teeing it up, chipping, wedging, hooking, and slicing a few on the green, there’s three awesome golf courses on Mackinac Island.
+If you enjoy teeing it up, chipping, wedging, hooking, and slicing a few on the green, there’s three beautifully groomed golf courses on Mackinac Island.

 But don’t worry about bringing your clubs on the ferry.
 You can rent clubs and golf cart for reasonable rates at any one of the following golf courses or resorts.

 Mission Point Resort’s The Greens of Mackinac – One Lakeshore Drive